Luciana Garbayo, M.D.

 - Data-driven and hypothesis driven science: data harmonization and integration

-- Scientific visualization, spatial and temporal reasoning in biology and medicine, semantic modeling
+- Scientific visualization, spatial and temporal reasoning in biology and medicine, semantic modeling, graphic and diagrammatic logic

 Current Graduate Advisees:

 Renata Breves, MD.
+Doctoral track.
+Topic: Ethics and Shared Decision-Making: Preventing Epistemic Injustice in the ICU.
 Masters track.
 Thesis: The ICU as an Epistemic System.
 PPGBIOS/UNESCO International Bioethics Network.

 Vanessa Triches Pezente, Doctoral track.
-Dissertation: Breast Cancer: Decision-Making on Pharmacological New Treatments with Genetic Diagnostic Component, PPGBIOS/UNESCO International Bioethics Network.
+Topic: Shared Decision-Making and Pharmacological Consultation for Palliative Care in the ICU.
+Treatments with Genetic Diagnostic Component, PPGBIOS/UNESCO International Bioethics Network.

 Pabst Steinmetz Foundation Arts & Wellness Innovation Award